Prompts, tests, and outputs

 Multiple prompts in a single text file

-If you have only one text file, you can include multiple prompts in the file, separated by the separator ---
+With a single text file, include multiple prompts separated by ---

-Example of a single prompt file with multiple prompts (prompts.txt
+Example of a single file with multiple prompts:

 Translate the following text to French: "{{name}}: {{text}}"